 How to Store Leftovers

 Allow the dish to cool completely before storing.
-Transfer leftovers to airtight containers and refrigerate them to keep this sheet pan southwest chicken fresh and flavorful for several days.
+Transfer leftovers to airtight containers and refrigerate them to keep this southwest chicken recipe fresh and flavorful for several days.

 Best Way to Reheat